Isha Sesay: Sky

 At Sky, Sesay spent over three years as an anchor on Good Morning Sports Fans for Sky Sports News.
-She considers the high points of this period to be meeting former boxer Michael Watson, interviewing Ellen MacArthur, and travelling with members of the Arsenal football team following an exhibition match at Reebok Stadium in support of Nwankwo Kanu's heart foundation.
+She considers the high points of this period to be meeting former boxer Michael Watson, interviewing Ellen MacArthur, and travelling with members of the Arsenal football team following an exhibition match at Reebok Stadium in Manchester in support of Nwankwo Kanu's heart foundation.
 She later moved to ITN, where she anchored the ITV Morning News programme, and was also a newsreader on breakfast programme GMTV.

 CNN

 In November 2005, Sesay became a news anchor and correspondent at CNN International, based at the network's global headquarters in Atlanta, Georgia, in the United States.
-She traveled to Nigeria in April 2007 to cover Nigeria’s election; the presidential election, where she conducted one-on-one interviews with both outgoing president Olusegun Obasanjo, and the newly elected president Umaru Yar'Adua.
+She travelled to Nigeria in April 2007 to cover the presidential election, where she conducted one-on-one interviews with both outgoing president Olusegun Obasanjo, and the newly-elected president Umaru Yar'Adua.
 Later that year, she was in South Africa to cover the launch of the Global Elders.